mwalzer/elixir_proteomics_QC/README.md

 ## New in this version v.0.2:

-* ThermoFileRawParser (https://github.com/compomics/ThermoRawFileParser) fully inetgrated, so now the input files are (zipped) RAW files instead of mzMLs.
+* ThermoFileRawParser (https://github.com/compomics/ThermoRawFileParser) fully integrated, so now the input files are (zipped) RAW files instead of mzMLs.

 * At the end of the pipeline all the JSON files for each QC metrics are merged in just one file.